ShadowTraffic/shadowtraffic-ai-context/markdown-docs/docs.md

 To use Schema Registry, simply set `schema.registry.url` in the connection map when using any Confluent-provided serializers, like `KafkaAvroSerializer`.
 You can also set the accompanying `basic.auth.user.info` config if the Schema Registry instance requires authentication.
 [Example 3](#connecting-to-schema-registry)

+### Schema selection

+ShadowTraffic comes with built-in behavior to make generating data with Schema Registry-enabled serializers a bit easier.
+It will try to create a schema for your data in the following ways:

+1. **Use a provided schema:** If you explicitly supply a schema, ShadowTraffic will use it.
+[Example 4](#using-avro-schema-files) [Example 5](#using-json-schema-files) [Example 6](#using-protobuf-schema-files)
+2. **Download the schema from Schema Registry:** If no schema is provided, it will try to fetch one from Schema Registry.
+By default, it uses the [TopicNameStrategy](https://docs.confluent.io/platform/current/schema-registry/fundamentals/serdes-develop/index.html#overview) to construct the subject name, but you can override this with a specific subject if needed.
+If a matching schema is found, the latest version is used.
+[Example 7](#automatic-schema-downloading)
+3. **Infer a schema:** If no schema is provided or found, ShadowTraffic will analyze your generator and infer a schema automatically.
+[Example 8](#automatic-schema-creation)

 ### Custom serializers

 ShadowTraffic also supports custom serializers.
 To use them, create a class that implements the `org.apache.kafka.common.serialization.Serializer` interface.